-CBD bud, also known as hemp flower or hemp bud, is one of the oldest methods of taking CBD.
+CBD bud, also known as CBD flower or hemp bud, is one of the oldest methods of taking CBD.

-It is now fairly easy to get a prescription for legal CBD buds in Australia and have it shipped straight to your front door.
+It is now fairly easy to get a prescription for legal premium CBD flower in Australia and have it shipped straight to your front door.

 In fact, prescriptions for flower products account for 40% market share in Australia , meaning this is becoming one of the most popular medical cannabis products currently available.